BW PolyureaProtective CoatingsContact

 FAQ

-What is this color steel roof and container anti-corrosion system used for?
+What is this color steel roof and container system used for?

 It is used for prepared color steel roofs, container shells and exposed light-gauge metal surfaces where rust risk, seams, screw holes, panel overlaps, UV, rain, salt spray and outdoor weathering need anti-corrosion protection.

-BW8008 is the metal primer and anti-corrosion interface.
-It helps prepare cleaned aged or rust-treated metal surfaces, improve adhesion and support the following detail sealing and exposed topcoat layers.
+BW8008 is the metal primer interface.
+It helps prepare cleaned and rust-treated metal surfaces, support adhesion and create a stable base before BW6-9526 detail sealing and BW0-8028 exposed topcoat application.

 Why is BW6-9526 used around seams and screw holes?

-BW6-9526 is used for lap seams, screw holes, fastener areas, panel joints, overlaps, rust pits and local weak details.
-It is local detail sealing and repair support, not the large-area topcoat.
+BW6-9526 is used as a hand-scraped thick-film detail treatment for lap seams, screw holes, fastener areas, panel joints, rust pits and local weak areas.
+It helps reinforce locations where leakage and localized corrosion often start.

 Which product forms the exposed anti-corrosion topcoat?

-BW0-8028 forms the exposed anti-corrosion and weather-resistant topcoat for color steel roof panels, container shells and other exposed metal surfaces.
+BW0-8028 forms the exposed polyaspartic anti-corrosion and weather-resistant topcoat over the prepared metal system.

 What color steel roof details need special attention?